 8. Matchmaking: Share skills and create teams

-You might want to match participants according to their skillset, helping them build strong teams.
+You might want to match participants according to their skills, helping them build strong teams.
 In most cases, groups will develop before the hackathon begins.
 Teams forming ahead of time ensures there's cohesion among team members and that they can start working on the challenge as soon as the hackathon kicks off.

 Especially in an online environment, there are often too many participants for organizers to team up.
-In these cases, using a hackathon platform can help by showing relevant skillsets to idea owners and related ideas to interested participants.
+In these cases, using a hackathon platform can help by showing relevant skill sets to idea owners and related ideas to interested participants.

 9. The 'hack'